anders-wind/BMDS-2014/assignments/Designated Exercise Set 3/README.md

 		T: x = read(i); write(j, 44);
 		U: write(i, 55); write(j, 66);
 		V: write(k, 77); write(k, 88);1. **Describe the information written to the log file on behalf of these three transactions if strict two-phase locking is in use and U acquires ai and aj before T.**
+As mentioned above, U preceeeds T, while T proceeds U and finally V can transact its entries.
+P0: Initial, P1: WriteData: i=55, P2: WriteData: j=66, P3: PrepareTransaction P1(i) & P2(j), P4: Transact U - P3 (Due to Two-Phase locking)
+P5: WriteData: j=44, P6: PrepareTransaction P5(j), P7: Transact T - P6
+P8: WriteData: k=77, P9: WriteData k=88, P10: PrepareTransaction P9(k), P11: Transact U - P10

 2. **Describe how the recovery manager would use this information to recover the effects of T, U and V when the server is replaced after a crash.**
+The recovery manager would upon recovery start at the back of the transaction log(P11), and trace back the intentions of the steps and restore the data items from the given information.
+For example it sees that V has committed, it goes to P10, sees that P10's intentions was to Transact P9(k), goes to P9 and restores ak as 88, goes to P8 and restores ak as 77.
+Then it goes to the P7's commit, then proceeds to the intention of transaction for P6, P5(j), and recovers aj as 44.
+Then it goes to P4, and moves on to P3 to see the intended transactions of P3.
+This was P1(i) & P2(j), but as aj was already restored, it skips that and restores ai as 55 and we are now at the intial state of the transaction log(in this example).

 3. **What is the significance of the order of the commit entries in the log file?**
+The order of the commit entries in the log file mirror the order of the transaction commits.
+The most recent transactions are the ones who are restored first as they are written to the log last.
+This could be seen in the abovementioned question, where aj in P2 was skipped as it had already been restored in P5, and we end up with the value aj=44 and not aj=66.

 (See pages 753–754)